Brighton Bathing Boxes: Brighton Beach coastal processes, geomorphology and erosion

-Some of the Brighton Bathing Boxes are at threat of erosion, which has caused sandbags to be installed in order to stop flooding.
+Some of the Brighton Bathing Boxes are at threat of erosion, which has caused sandbags to be installed to stop flooding.
 Sand has also been trucked in, in an attempt to stop erosion and replenish sand on the beach.

 Originally the erosion of cliffs along the coast of Port Phillip supplied the sand that formed the beaches of the Brighton Beach coastline.
 The construction of seawalls and other erosion management works has stopped the supply of sand and the beaches are no longer being naturally replenished.
 Beaches are now renourished artificially including Brighton Beach (1987), Dendy Street Beach (1982 -1983 and 2022) and Middle Brighton Beach (1982–83).
 However the complex and interrelated processes by which sand moves along the coast still occur, but with sand from the renourished beaches.

 Wind-driven waves move sand up and down the coast both onshore and close inshore.
 In summer sand is moved to the north, and in winter to the south.
 Within this seasonal oscillation, there is a gradual accumulation and then loss of sand northwards along Brighton Beach coastline.
 Natural reefs off Holloway Bend and Dendy Street Beach temporarily capture the sand and slow its movement northwards.
 These coastal processes are demonstrated by sand moving north past Green Point to create a sand spit and lagoon across Holloway Bend between 1987 -1990.
 Also the gradual build up of sand at the renourished Middle Brighton Beach and its movement north past the manmade Park Street groyne to create beachlets can be readily observed.